finettt/Android-AI-Assistant/README.md

 - Easy to add more languages through resource files

 ### 📞 Telephony and Messages
-- Voice dialing
+- Voice dialing with fuzzy-match contact search (supports relations like "mom")
-- Contact search by name
-- SMS messaging
+- SMS messaging with confirmation dialogues
-- Safety confirmation dialogs
+- Immediate feedback if contact is not found

 ## Technology Stack

-For a comprehensive overview of all technologies used in this project, please see the [Technical Stack](TECH_STACK.md) document.
+For a comprehensive overview of all technologies used in this project, please see the updated [Technical Stack](TECH_STACK.md) document.

 Key technologies include:
 - Java for core development